AdobeDocs/campaign-standard.en/help/sending/using/design-and-personalize.md

 ### Email size

 To avoid performance or deliverability issues, the recommended maximum size of an email is about **35KB**.
-To check the message size, go the **[!UICONTROL Preview]** tab and choose a test profile.
-Once generated, the message size will be displayed.

 To keep your email under the limit, consider the following: